 Federal lawsuits against Allergan’s Natrelle Biocell Textured Breast Implants emerged months after its manufacturer, Allergan, recalled it.
-The U.S. Judicial Panel on Multidistrict Litigation consolidated all federal into an MDL class action in New Jersey.
+The U.S. Judicial Panel on Multidistrict Litigation consolidated all federal into an MDL class action in New Jersey (most recent court order).
 The MDL lawsuits allege that the implants cause breast implant-associated anaplastic large cell lymphoma (BIA-ALCL), a rare form of cancer.

 What is Allergan’s Natrelle Biocell Textured Breast Implants?